Luba Empire: Oral traditions

 Ilunga brought together an army from his father's realm and returned.
 Nkongolo fled, amid attempts to build a fortified island.
 Ilunga and his men captured Nkongolo and executed him, burying his head and genitals in a sacred basket.
 The basket was brought to Ilunga's father's realm and buried.
 In its place grew an anthill, which was taken as a sign Nkongolo wished to stay there, making it the first sacred village (kitenta).

 Ilunga established a court in Mwilunde, and took the title Mwine Munza ("lord of Munza").
 Tribute came from all of the country and no region remained outside his control.
 He killed most of his children, leaving succession to two boys, Kazade Milele and one covered in animal hair, Ilunga Mwila.
 Mwine Munza wanted Ilunga Mwila killed, however the titleholder hid him at Bisonge, near the southern border with the Songye people.
 Kazadi died accidentally, with Shinta becoming a kitenta.
 Mwine Munza was upset he wouldn't have an heir to continue sacral kingship.
 The titleholder brought back Ilunga Mwila and Mwine Munza was overjoyed, with Ilunga Mwila succeeding him on his death.
 "Ilunga the Ugly One" ruled for a short time, and was succeeded by Kasongo Mwine Kibanza ("Kasongo lord of Kibanza"), with Kalongo becoming a kitenta.

 Kasongo had four physically abnormal children.
 They were barred from succession.
 His first normal child was Ilunga Mpunji.
 He was caught with Kasongo's senior wife and they were drowned, and another son died of grief.
 Their spirits terrorised the people, however Kasongo consulted the diviner of the spirit Nkulu and killed them.
 Kasongo Bisonwe was the offspring of the son who died of grief, and was his grandfather's favourite.
 Kasongo Bisonwe was declared his successor and was protected from the wrath of his uncles.
 Kasongo Mwine Kibanza died and there ensued dynastical conflict.
 The other claimants died, one from a snake bite, one from a leopard.
 Kasongo Bisonwe, now Kasongo Kabundulu, defeated another claimant in battle to become ruler.
 Kabanda became his kitenta.

-According to the historian Thomas Reefe, the accuracy of the story and the existence of certain figures, like Kolongo, Kalala, and Ilunga, is questionable.
-Reefe believes that the accounts of Luba's foundation are mythical tales, however Congolese historians maintain they're based on historical events.